apache/pulsar/site2/website/contributing.md

   limit-access-to-actor: true
 ```
 and inline composite action [implementation](https://github.com/apache/pulsar/blob/master/.github/actions/ssh-access/action.yml).
-The ssh acccess is secured with the ssh key registered in Github.
+The SSH access is secured with the SSH key registered in GitHub.
 For example, your public keys are https://github.com/horizonzy.keys.
-You will first have to register a ssh public key in GitHub for that to work.
+You will first have to register an SSH public key in GitHub for that to work.

 ### Licensing